teslamotors/vehicle-command/README.md

 In order for this process to work, you must register a domain name that identifies your application.
-The Tesla app will display this domain name to the user when it asks if they wish to approve your request.
+The Tesla app will display this domain name to the user when it asks if they wish to approve your request, and the vehicle will display the domain name next to the key in the Locks screen.

 Follow the instructions to [register your public key and domain](https://developer.tesla.com/docs/fleet-api#register).